A still life from the Dutch Golden Age

 U.S. Army Signal Corps, Public domain, via Wikimedia Commons

-After the National Socialists assumed power, Josef Block was subject to discriminatory taxation because he was Jewish.
-He then became the victim of targeted art theft.
-Art dealer Walter Andreas Hofer possibly became aware of Block’s art collection through the inventory of national cultural treasures.
-Hofer was Hermann Göring’s lead buyer and built up his art collection.
-In 1939 he made Josef Block sell him two of the pictures from the collection he had inherited: a still life by Willem Kalf and a painting by van Beyeren.
+After the National Socialists assume power, Josef Block, as a Jew, is subject to discriminatory taxation.
+He then becomes the victim of targeted art theft.
+It may have been the list of nationally valuable cultural assets that initially draws art dealer Walter Andreas Hofer's attention to the Block art collection.
+Hofer is Hermann Göring’s lead buyer and responsible for expanding his art collection.
+In 1939 he forces Josef Block to sell him two of the paintings from the collection he had inherited: a still life by Willem Kalf and a painting by van Beyeren.

 Painting.
 Josef Block, an older gentleman with glasses and a half bald head, in a suit and tie.